-Our focus over the past few years has been our home market of Australia as this has allowed us to develop, iterate and prove our product with a broad client base, that includes a major bank through to infrastructure, government and not for profits.
-Having said that, we do have some clients and law firm clients in Asia, Europe and the US and we plan to invest more heavily in those market.
+Our focus over the past few years has been our home market of Australia as this has allowed us to develop, iterate.
+And prove our product with a broad client base.
+It includes a major bank through to infrastructure, government and not for profits.
+We do have some clients and law firm clients in Asia, Europe and the US.
+And we plan to invest more heavily in those market.

 You’re both Lawcadia’s Co-Founder and Chief Marketing Officer (CMO).
 Describe the unique remit of a legal startup CMO and how you’ve sought to achieve Lawcadia’s growth goals through marketing